TUESDAY 1 FEBRUARY 2005

 Firstly, gang culture is built on two principles – respect and fear.
 The teacher (Samuel L. Jackson) shows the gang leader at the end of the movie that he (the teacher) does not respect him (the gang leader), that he does not fear him, and that he is willing to pay the price for disrespect, namely death.

-Note two: The social misery, and the culture in which many inner city youth grow up, confirms the value of leaving the area that was given to you if it is not conducive to a good life.
+Note two: The social misery, and the culture in which many inner-city youths grow up, confirms the value of leaving the area that was given to you if it is not conducive to a good life.

 “Not everyone can leave,” you might say.